Photo:

 Lantern Festival at Seattle Chinese Garden

-Seattle Chinese Garden welcomes visitors to celebrate the Year of the Snake at its annual Lantern Festival.
-Bring the whole family to learn more about this holiday and take part in all the fun activities.
+Seattle Chinese Garden welcomes visitors to celebrate the Year of the Horse at its annual Lantern Festival.
+Bring the whole family to learn more about this holiday and take part in all the fun activities from Chinese knot-tying to tea tasting and crafts.

 Chinatown–International District Lunar New Year Celebration